Green Party leader Natalie Bennett is to stand down in the summer after four years at the helm of the party.

 The Australian former journalist came to prominence during the televised leaders' debates in last year's general election.

-But while the party membership rose from 13,000 to 60,000 under her leadership, it failed to make the hoped electoral breakthrough - just holding its single parliamentary seat.
+But while the party membership rose from 13,000 to 60,000 under her leadership, it failed to make the hoped electoral breakthrough - just holding its single parliamentary seat - Caroline Lucas at Brighton Pavilion.

-In a statement, Ms Bennett said that she intended to remain "fully engaged" in Green Party politics.
+In a statement, Bennett said that she intended to remain "fully engaged" in Green Party politics.

 "I have been proud to lead a party through a period of phenomenal expansion and increased impact.
 With the support of our passionate members and supporters we have been able to achieve much in a relatively short period," she said.